 You never know the value of a moment until it becomes a memory. - Dr. Seuss

 - Love the sinner, hate the sin.
-There are all kinds of dividing issues in the church and in our world.
+There are all kinds of dividing issues in our world.
 You can love the people without condoning their sins.

 There is no distinction: for all have sinned and fall short of the glory of God. -Romans 3:22b-23